strohs/springboot-blogen/README.md

 Spring Boot Blogen
 ==========================================================================================
 Blogen is a fictional micro-blogging website powered by Spring Boot on the backend with Bootstrap 4 on the frontend.
-This application was a way for me to integrate various spring framework projects I had been using into a single end to end application.
+It incorporates many spring projects, including: security, data-jpa, mvc, rest, spring-test, plus many others.
 Additionally it also enabled me to learn some Bootstrap, something I had been wanting to do for some time now.

 ## Overview
 Blogen lets users post their thoughts on a variety of categories (such as Technology, Web Development, Health, etc..).